-- If you are using PowerPoint, use functions that allow you to build information, bullet by bullet, on a slide, to keep the audience from reading ahead.
+- Use functions in PowerPoint that allow you to build information, bullet by bullet, on a slide, to keep the audience from reading ahead.

 Use title pages to introduce new topics or add special emphasis to a very important point.
 The best titles are a few simple lines in large type.